 Test 4: Is the rail service commercially viable without any discount?

 3.17 This test is designed to ensure that discounts are targeted at encouraging rail services that might not otherwise have a commercial case and which could not operate sustainably without a discount.
-If, without being offered a discount by HS1 Ltd, a rail service is assessed as not being commercially viable in the short term (during the proposed discount period), taking into account revenues, costs and any public sector subsidy, but if it has reasonable prospects of long-term viability, then it will be eligible for a discount on IRC.
+If, without being offered a discount by LSPH, a rail service is assessed as not being commercially viable in the short term (during the proposed discount period), taking into account revenues, costs and any public sector subsidy, but if it has reasonable prospects of long-term viability, then it will be eligible for a discount on IRC.
 TOCs will not normally be offered discounts for rail services that are commercially viable over the discount period and the full IRC is expected to be charged for profitable services.

 3.18 Criteria that will be considered in determining whether or not a rail service is commercially viable over time include: